 A dynamic individual who exhibits the qualities of a good leader, yet also works excellently as part of team, with the ability to interact with people at all levels of a team or client organisation.
 Candidates must be problem-solvers and analytically-minded individuals, who are able to evaluate solutions and advise clients towards particular goals.

-Strong verbal and written communications skills are essential for presentations and to ensure strong partnerships with client stakeholders.
-Consultants must be able to deliver strategic assignments on-time and provide clear business-based recommendations to clients.
+Strong verbal and written communication skills are essential for presentations and to ensure strong partnerships with client stakeholders.
+Consultants must be able to deliver strategic assignments on time and provide clear business-based recommendations to clients.

 Candidates must be able to quickly assess the client’s work practices and the nature of the business.
-They must be able to thrive with changing clientele and work environment.
+They must be able to thrive on a changing clientele and work environment.